 Presentation of the course

 Seminar style talks with PowerPoint presentation.
-The tutor will at every stage be engaging with course members, to encourage participation, discussion and reflection.
+The tutor will at every stage be engaging with you, to encourage participation, discussion and reflection.

 Learning outcomes